Upper, down, two-sided Lorenz attractor, collisions, merging and switching: The topological dynamics in the different regions of

 \subsection{Two-sided Lorenz attractor in $\cL^{+-}$}

 Note that Propositions~\ref{p.--}, ~\ref{p.+-}, \ref{p.++} and \ref{p.Hi} and Lemma~\ref{l.Hi} together prove

-\begin{prop} For any $X\in\cL^{+,-}$ the maximal invariant set in $U$ is a transitive singular hyperbolic attractor meeting both stable separatrices of $\sigma$, that is, is a two-sided Lorenz attractor. \end{prop}
+\begin{maintheorem} For any $X\in\cL^{+,-}$, the maximal invariant set in $U$ is a transitive singular hyperbolic attractor meeting both {stable sets} $W^{s}_{-}(\sigma)$ and $W^s_{+}(\sigma)$; that is, it is a two-sided Lorenz attractor. \end{maintheorem}

-The region $\cL^{+,-}$ has been defined as a union of many regions and the propositions listed above prove the conclusion of Proposition~\ref{p.L+-} in each of these regions.
-Finally, some of these regions are not open so Lemma~\ref{l.Hi} checks that the vector fields in these non-open regions admits neighborhood contained it the union of the other regions.
+The region $\cL^{+,-}$ has been defined as a union of many regions, and the propositions listed above prove the conclusion of Proposition~\ref{p.L+-} in each of these regions.
+Finally, some of these regions are not open, so Lemma~\ref{l.Hi} checks that the vector fields in these non-open regions admit neighbourhoods contained in the union of the other regions.